 On the initiative of Dr. Ir.
 W. Schermerhorn, the Board of the ITC Foundation decided on 26th September 1961 to set aside funds for the assignment of a periodic award in memory of Otto von Gruber.
-The award will be made in accordance with the following amended regulations which have been approved by the Board of Governors of the ITC Foundation and the Council of The International Society for Photogrammetry and Remote Sensing.
+In 2015 the responsibility for